Thank you for your interest in fostering and/or adopting a dog from Phoenix Rehoming. Please read the attached terms and conditions carefully.

 You MUST have spent sufficient time with any dog prior to adoption to ensure that you are absolutely certain that you wish to adopt the dog.
 You adopt a dog by choice, you are under no obligation to do so if you do not believe the dog is suitable.
 You must walk any prospective dog and ALL family members must have met him or her.
 This includes any resident dogs.
 You are encouraged to make multiple visits before coming to any decision.
+We do not place dogs in homes with children under 5 years old.
 We do offer trial periods in certain circumstances.

 Phoenix Rehoming will not be liable or responsible for any illness or injury of the dog post adoption.